Want to follow along with this writing? Sign up Today, it's free and easy

 I applaud you on pulling this piece off without a single word of dialogue.
 That takes skill.

 Your whole story was fantastic, really.
 The way your main character embraced the oncoming bus and how he was quickly forgotten by the world only added to the power.

 Great job, and keep writing!

-almost 2 years ago h.f. said:
+about 2 years ago h.f. said:

 This was absolutely superb.
 It was haunting and spooky but skillfully written at the same time, and I thoroughly loved reading it.

 Your word choice in this was impeccable, and the descriptions were great.
 They painted a picture in my head; I felt like I was standing there, watching this man end his life.
 And how you described him dying...
 Spectacular, every little bit of it.

 Some small spelling errors I happened to notice:

 1. “The man’s matte black hair, the artificial result of a hairdresser’s $80 invoice…”